|Ordering Animal Friendly License Plates Benefits the City's Spay/Neuter Fund!!! To order, please visit state website.|

 - Returning lost domestic animals to the rightful owners.

-- Placing unclaimed domestic animals with citizens who wish to adopt them.
+- Placing unclaimed companion animals with citizens who wish to adopt them.

 - City of Fairfax Animal Control Dispatch/Claim Impounded Animal 703.385.7924